foliage2.jpg (27342 bytes)

 Calculation

-We are active, knowledgeable, experienced and specialized dealers in rare and historically important American patented sewing machines.
-We are always interested in helping you sell antique sewing machines through the Consignment Program we offer.
+We are active, experienced dealers in rare and historically important American patented sewing machines.
+We specialize in pre 1870 sewing machines and we are always interested in buying early & unusual antique sewing machines.

 Examples of Desirable Antique Sewing Machines